leopardcoder/tglab/README.md

 API is running on a specified port.

 PATH and PORT variables should be configured in .env file.
-In case these variables are not specified server will run on PORT 3000, and files will be scanned from 'testFiles' catalog located in main directory.
+In a case these variables are not specified server will run on PORT 3000, and files will be scanned from 'testFiles' catalog located in server directory.

 ___________________________________